grafana/grafana/docs/sources/reference/singlestat.md

    * `current` - The last value in the series.
 If the series ends on null the previous value will be used.
    * `total` - The sum of all the non-null values in the series
    * `first` - The first value in the series
    * `delta` - The total incremental increase (of a counter) in the series.
-An attempt is made to account for counter resets (this will only be acurate for single instance metrics).
+An attempt is made to account for counter resets, but this will only be accurate for single instance metrics.
 Used to show total counter increase in time series.
    * `range` - The difference between 'min' and 'max'.
 Useful the show the range of change for a gauge.
 4. `Postfixes`: The Postfix fields let you define a custom label and font-size (as a %) to appear *after* the value
 5. `Units`: Units are appended to the the Singlestat  within the panel, and will respect the color and threshold settings for the value.